 - Ask for references

 This is standard, and shouldn’t be skipped or glossed over.
-A top construction contractor should be able to provide a solid list of references, and yes, you should follow up with them.
+For instance if you are looking for an Oxford based civil engineering company, a top construction contractor in that region should be able to provide a solid list of references, and yes, you should follow up with them.

 - Ask the right questions

 It’s one thing to be a good contractor; it’s another to be the right contractor.
 Find out more about how they work, how many projects they take on at once, what their primary area of expertise is, and whether they work with subcontractors, and if so, how long they have worked with them.